 Ten years after his grandfather's gift, Linus Torvalds bought his third computer.
 A 386 pc was the 1991 ideal for a student at the University of Helsinki.

-On this machine he would begin to write his staff .
-At that time he was still living with his family.
+This machine would begin writing its own operating system.
+At that time he still lived with his family.
 The blue light of the screen continuously illuminated his student room until dawn.
-Linus worked relentlessly and stubbornly.
-The better he got, the more his people couldn't figure out exactly what he was up to.
+Linus was constantly working and stubborn.
+The better he did, his own were unable to understand what he was doing.

 "How could anyone call us on the phone," says Sara Torvalds.
 Even today, the little sister and the rest of the family are unable to comprehend the glory that came to the blond child with the missing teeth.